bitsmanent/wapis/README.md

         ...
 ```

-Optionally, the ``current`` key may be filled with the current weather
+Optionally, the following keys may be provided:
+* "current", filled with the current weather informations
-informations.
+* "hourly", filled with hourly forecast

 More data and documentation will be added soon.

 ##### Services
 Currently implemented services: